vaibhavsinghz/DSA-QA/README.md

-## Leetcode Solutions
+## DSA
-This repo contains all accepted submissions of mine on Leetcode.
+This repo contains all accepted submissions of mine on Leetcode and GFG.